 Customer Service Builds Good Business

-There is no doubt that without good customer service, businesses would be closing left, right and centre.
+There is no doubt that without good customer service, businesses would be closing left, right, and center.
 The key to good customer service comes from a good working relationship with customers.
 It also comes from those who know how to be good customers when in need of service.